dotnet/docs-aspire/docs/database/sql-server-integration.md

 #### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling the <xref:Microsoft.Extensions.Hosting.AspireSqlServerExtensions.AddSqlServerClient*> method:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling the <xref:Microsoft.Extensions.Hosting.AspireSqlServerSqlClientExtensions.AddSqlServerClient*> method:

 ```csharp
 builder.AddSqlServerClient(connectionName: "sql");